tyboe2013/KisiwaDesertScript/README.md

 - 99 Smoke Bombs
 - Gear 'Decoy', 'Four-Leaf Clover', 'Baton Pass', 'Hopeless Tonic' and 'DoubleScreen'

-## User Settings
+## LUA Settings
-You have the option to change a few Settings.
+You have the option to change a few Settings inside the LUA.
 These are found directly on top of the script:

 ##### Movement Options
    1. Up/Down - Unsafe Movement but does not require Smoke Bombs for Rebuy and Heal